betapcode/learning/README.md

-# Learning projects is stored here
+# Learning projects are stored here